shr33-gaikar/Disease-Prediction-System/README.md

 ## Credits 🏆

-This project was developed by [Your Name].
+This project was developed by Shrikar Gaikar.

 ## License 📜